 Although some travelers will say otherwise, Mexican tap water is not really safe to drink.
 In San Miguel de Allende, for example, the water has very high levels of arsenic.
 If you’re planning on traveling to Mexico with kids, be prepared to buy bottled water.

 A more environmentally friendly alternative to buying bottled water is to bring along a water bottle with a filter and purifier.
 For our family, we use a water bottle from a company called GRAYL.
 These bottles have a built in water purifier and filter that takes out particles, metals, and pathogens from your water.
 So we feel perfectly safe drinking water from the tap, once we’ve filtered it through our GRAYL bottle.

 With all the walking and activities you’re sure to do in Mexico, having plenty of water will be absolutely important.
-You can buy GRAYL bottles online through Amazon or through their website.

 #13: Get used to random fireworks

 From what we’ve observed during our time in Mexico, people here will find any excuse to celebrate.
 It’s one thing I admire about the Mexican culture.